Intel microcode: Microcode update format

 Each block is encoded differently, and the majority of the 2,000 bytes are not used as configuration program and SRAM micro-operation contents themselves are much smaller.
 Final determination and validation of whether an update can be applied to a processor is performed during decryption via the processor.
 Each microcode update is specific to a particular CPU revision, and is designed to be rejected by CPUs with a different stepping level.
 Microcode updates are encrypted to prevent tampering and to enable validation.

 With the Pentium there are two layers of encryption and the precise details explicitly not documented by Intel, instead being only known to fewer than ten employees.

 Microcode updates for Intel Atom, Nehalem and Sandy Bridge additionally contain an extra 520-byte header containing a 2048-bit RSA modulus with an exponent of 17 decimal.

+It has been discovered that Intel Goldmont CPUs and possibly other generations decrypt the microcode content with RC4-drop512, hash the decrypted content with SHA256 and then verify the signature of the hash with RSA-2048.
+The CPU itself contains a 64-byte seed from which the RC4 key is derived and a SHA256 hash of the RSA-2048 modulus so it cannot be swapped for a different one in the microcode blob.